ldurback/NonCommutativeCalculusOfVariations/README.md

 Where V(x,t) is arbitrary.

-## The relationship between z and dz
+## The relationship between x and dx as well as z and p

 Define